open-mmlab/mmaction2/README.md

 - **Well tested and documented**: We provide detailed documentation and API reference, as well as unit tests.

 ## What's New

-**The default branch has been switched to `1.x` from `master`, and we encourage users to migrate to the latest version, though it comes with some cost.
-Please refer to [Migration Guide](https://mmaction2.readthedocs.io/en/1.x/migration.html) for more details.**

 **Release (2023.02.10)**: v1.0.0rc3 with the following new features: